ChapelR/custom-macros-for-sugarcube-2/docs/done-macro.md

 **Syntax**:`<<done>>...<</done>>`

-The code between the tags is run after the passage content has finished rendering, ensuring that the DOM had finished rendering.
-You can have multiple `<<done>>` macros on a single page, but generally shouldn't need to; if you have multiples, they will work, but it's likely you're doing something wrong.
+The code between the tags is run after the passage content has finished rendering, ensuring that the DOM is ready for all sorts of hijinks.
+You *can* have multiple `<<done>>` macros in a single passage, but generally shouldn't need to; if you have multiples, they will work, but it's likely you're doing something wrong or unwise, so think your code through carefully.

 **Usage**:
 ```